 And that’s it!
 Once your pot has finished simmering, turn off the heat and let it cool down (with the lid still on so you don’t lose any hydrosol from evaporation.)
 Once it’s cool, remove the bowl with your hydrosol and pour it into a bottle or jar to store it.

 It really helps to be able to see how to put everything together, so when I was getting ready to make my hydrosol, I went on youtube and searched for videos on how to make them at home.
-This is the video I found that helped me to visualize how to put the pot and bowl contraption together: How To Make An Herbal Hydrosol For Your Skin, put together by The Renegade Health Show.
+This is the video I found that helped me to visualize how to put the pot and bowl contraption together: How To Make An Herbal Hydrosol For Your Skin.

 Storing Your Hydrosol